Comfort. Compassion. Support.

 Our Licensed Social Workers ask the Veteran and her or his family about their military experiences, complete a military history checklist, screen for any possible related Post Traumatic Stress Syndrome, and assist with treatment or referral as needed.
 The social workers will also assist with any VA Veteran’s Benefits that the patient may need.

 We know that Veterans appreciate opportunities to share their military experience in a non-judgmental, safe environment.
-Bethesda Hospice Care team members have been trained to listen and offer this service.
+Team members of Bethesda Hospice Care in St. Louis, have been trained to listen and offer this service.

 A DIGNIFIED FAREWELL

 And finally, Bethesda offers the unique Veteran Escort Ceremony to every Veteran who dies in one of our communities or under our care.
 For the ceremony, our Veteran patients are draped with an American flag and escorted in a dignified procession as they exit one of Bethesda’s skilled nursing communities, other long-term care communities, or their own home.
 A ceremonial flag folding bids our Veterans a final farewell.